spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 <a name="example_2"></a>

-### Configure billing alarm with custom resource names.
+### Example 2: Configure billing alarm with custom resource names.

 The configuration options are `topicConfiguration` and `alarmConfiguration`.
 Importing the `BillingAlarmProps` interface will provide you with all the configuration options.
-See [API documentation](./../API.md) for details.
+For more detail, see [API documentation](https://github.com/spacecomx/cdk-billing-alarm/blob/main/API.md)

 > :small_orange_diamond: It is recommended that resources created by the aws-cdk, be named by the cdk itself.
 This will prevent resource naming conflicts with existing resources within your AWS account.